shopware/helm-charts/charts/shopware/README.md

 # Installation

 This Helm chart can be installed locally or within an existing Kubernetes cluster, using tools like ArgoCD.
 This guide focuses on a simple local installation to help you get started.
 For advanced configurations, please refer to the [Istio example](examples/values_istio.yaml).

 This Helm chart installs the Percona Operator along with a MySQL database.
 For more information on Percona, visit [Percona's website](https://www.percona.com/).
 Currently, this Helm chart supports Percona and S3 MinIO by default.
-However, you can modify the configuration as needed.
+However, you can modify the configuration to your needs.

 ### Existing Cluster
 #### Prerequisites